UxueGarciaRodriguez2/Prediction-of-Paris-Housing/README.md

 | 10 | 4                | 16,16,8,1      | 200        | 0.001         | 0.2      | relu                | leaky_relu                          | 100.42%  | 4989155.2   | 33480321692286.88 | 0      | 0.3     |

 To improve the evaluation process of the models, **k-fold cross-validation** was implemented.
 This approach divides the dataset into k equally sized folds, ensuring that every sample in the dataset is used both for training and validation.
-TO do this, the dataset was divided into k=5 folds for cross-validation.
+To do this, the dataset was divided into k=5 folds for cross-validation.
 For each fold, the model was trained using k-1 folds and validated on the remaining fold.
 This process was repeated for all k folds to ensure that every data point was included in the validation set exactly once.

 To evaluate the performance of different models using k-fold cross-validation, the following table summarizes the results for each model.
-Most models used 5 folds (k=5), while Model 2 used 3 folds (k=3) due to issues with gradient explosion that caused error values to spike.
+Most models used 5 folds, while Model 2 used 3 folds due to issues with gradient explosion that caused error values to spike.
 In these cases, using a smaller k helped prevent the instability and allowed the model to perform more consistently during training.

 | Model ID | MSE Mean | MSE Std | MAE Mean | MAE Std | MAPE Mean | MAPE Std | K-Fold |
 |----------|----------|---------|----------|---------|-----------|----------|--------|